wechaty/docusaurus/_posts/2016-12-08-jaslin-user-case.md

 before use wechaty , i used a python sdk to build the robot. but it was not stable enough,it logout often and some other problems, because the protocol base implements can not take about the details, i think the tencent company can Identify the robot behavior. and then, i thought may be i can build a chrome plugin instead of using protocol directly.:)

-lucky ,after that, i found wechaty , it's what i need exactly :). i rewrite the code very javascript, and the robot works well , it's stable ,It seldom exits the program itself.
+lucky, after that, i found wechaty, it's what i need exactly :). i rewrite the code very javascript, and the robot works well, it's stable ,It seldom exits the program itself.

 thanks for wechaty!